 longer-prefix Lookup the RPF in both tables using the longer prefix as a match lower-distance Lookup the RPF in both tables using the lower distance as a match mrib-only Lookup in the Multicast RIB only mrib-then-urib Lookup in the Multicast RIB then the Unicast Rib, returning first found.
 This is the default value for lookup if this command is not entered urib-only Lookup in the Unicast Rib only.

-no ip msdp mesh-group [WORD]
+[no] ip msdp mesh-group [WORD]

-Delete multicast source discovery protocol mesh-group
+Create or Delete a multicast source discovery protocol mesh-group using [WORD] as the group name.